 • Voice Rest

-• If you sing or talk for a living, your voice should rest until the inflammation goes away.
-Voice rest is crucial in the management of acute Laryngitis and is the most important factor in recovery.
-It would help if you then restrict your speaking after you recover to prevent the condition from flaring up.
+• If you sing or talk for a living, your voice should rest until the inflammation disappears.
+Voice rest is crucial in managing acute laryngitis and is the most critical recovery factor.
+After you recover, it would help to restrict your speaking to prevent the condition from recurring.

 • Liquids

-• The doctor may suggest you use a household humidifier to add moisture to your environment and to help soothe your irritated and scratchy throat.
+• The doctor may suggest using a household humidifier to add moisture to your environment and soothe your irritated and scratchy throat.
 Stay hydrated and drink lots of fluids.

 • Limit or avoid alcohol and caffeine because these substances can lead to increased inflammation of the throat.
 You can also suck on lozenges to keep your throat moist.
 Avoid medicines that contain menthol, as they can irritate your throat.